There’s no disputing how important water is to survival. In fact, the human body can only survive three days without it!

 - Needs suction to get going

-Despite being a mini water filter, this product from Sawyer isn’t mini in its capabilities.
+Despite being a mini water filter, the Sawyer Products Water Filtration System isn’t mini in its capabilities.
 It can process up to 100,000 gallons of water, using a 0.1-micron inline filter.

 It removes 99.99999% of all harmful bacteria, such as salmonella, and 99.9999% of all protozoa.
 Each Sawyer Mini unit is tested three times before packaging, to ensure no harmful pathogens are left behind.